ansyblenetwork/aquietlife/_posts/2021-07-05-liquidity.md

 I think the thesis already stands without further justification, so I will just repeat it: Illiquid securities are likely inefficient, and inefficiency is a desirable resource for traders.

 Another way to think about this is that you want to sell something at a price where almost no one is willing to buy it (or conversely, to buy something at a price where almost no one is willing to sell it).
+This is actually one of the top reasons I like trading options.
+There is nothing else quite like it.
+You have free access to a snapshot of everyone in the country willing to buy or sell a product, with no low-liquidity limit.

+For those who are new and/or skeptical, you can quickly test this for yourself: When you place an order to sell at a price above the current ask, your order will appear in the bid-ask spread, assuming it is not immediately executed.
+(This visibility can be confirmed cross-broker, if you have suspicions; I checked.)

 ### Example: Trading at the ends of options chains